Complete Guide

 Storm and Hurricane Damage

 Florida's hurricane season runs from June 1 through November 30, but tropical weather can strike any time.
-High winds lift shingles, tiles, and panels.
+Hurricane roof damage from high winds can lift shingles, tiles, and panels.
 Flying debris punches holes.
 Falling trees crush sections of roofing.
 After any significant storm, inspect your roof (from the ground) for visible damage.

 Roof Leaks